The citrus fruit list is extensive. We will only consider a few here, and why we should be enjoying them on a daily basis.

 In short eat what's in season.

-Their other great value is all the bioflavonoids that are so vital for sparkling good health.
+Their other great value is all the bioflavonoids that are so vital for sparkling-vitality.

-Not to mention their wonderful flavour.
-Fresh OJ really makes a chicken roast, and lemon juice straight from the garden makes the perfect green salad dressing, mixed with olive oil and some herbs.
+Not forgetting to mention their wonderful flavour.
+Freshly-squeezed OJ really makes a chicken roast, and lemon or lime juice straight from the garden makes the perfect green salad dressing, mixed with olive oil and some herbs.

-Whenever you move into a new home, the saying goes, first plant a lemon tree.
-I go along with that, but of course in areas like Chicago where I did my chiropractic training, coming up forty years ago now, it would have to be in a pot.
+Whenever you move into a new home, so the saying goes, first plant a lemon tree.
+I go along with that, but of course in areas like Chicago where I did my training, coming up forty-years ago now, it would have to be in a pot.

 Citrus fruit list keeps colds and flu at bay and tastes of heaven.